isomerpages/moe-xinminpri/_cca/Clubs and Societies/Infocomm Club.md

 ### Mission:
-To instil the joy of logic-based coding and programming
+To instill the joy of logic-based coding and programming

+### Vision:
+Every Infocomm Club member a logical problem solver

 The Infocomm Club is a CCA for students who are passionate about coding.
 Students will develop critical thinking skills and creativity through the basics of coding on Scratch.

-Our middle primary members will be equipped with knowledge to present stories or to create games online on Scratch before moving onto LEGO Spike Prime robotic sets in the 2nd half of the year.
-They will learn to use block-based programming in both programmes which eases the transition between the two.
+Our middle primary members will be equipped with knowledge to present stories or to create games online on Scratch before moving onto LEGO Spike Prime robotic sets in the second half of the year.
+They will learn to use block-based programming in both programmes which would ease the transition between the two.

 Our upper primary members will continue to explore coding with LEGO Spike Prime programme.
 With their limitless imagination, they are able to build robots using sensors, motors and arms to carry out a variety of tasks such as navigating a drawn route or pick up items.
-Besides learning the skills to code efficiently, it develops their resilience and logical thinking.
+Besides learning the skills to code efficiently, the students would develop resilience and logical thinking.
 Students get to apply concepts learnt in their mathematics and science lessons such as angles, light and speed while they code.

 Through logic-based coding, students hone their logical reasoning as they get the robots to carry out tasks in a fun and meaningful way.
 They also work in groups and learn collaboratively with their peers.
-This gives them opportunities to develop effective communication skills and become better team players.
+This gives them the opportunities to develop effective communication skills and become better team players.

 ### Schedule

 Mondays, 2.30 p.m. to 4.30 p.m.
-(P5 and 6s)
-Mondays 2.30 p.m. to 5.00 p.m.
-(P4s)

 #### Teachers-In-Charge

-Mdm Norliana (Overall-in-charge)
+Mdm Norliana - P5 & P6 (Overall-in-charge)

-Mr Lim Beng Liang (2nd-in-charge)
+Mr Lim Beng Liang - P5 & P6

-Mdm Yang Xu – P5
+Mdm Yang Xu – P4

 ### Achievements

+**Rosyth Imagine Cup 2021 Circuit 2**
+Senior Category (Individual) – 2 x Gold (with Honours)

-AI Festival Singapore 2022
+**AI Festival Singapore 2022**
 Primary Category (AI Modelling) Champion Team

-Rosyth Imagine Cup 2021 Circuit 2
-Senior Category (Individual) – 2 x Gold (with Honours)
+**SWIFT Explorers Singapore 2023**
+Primary Category (App Design) Participation

+**First LEGO League Challenge Edition 2023**
+Program robots for missions (Participation)